 Interactive Piano Games Features

 - To avoid adrenaline rush, tears and refusal to quit, we have chosen to remove the timer from the screen.
 After all, the games have been created to help with learning, not to develop an urgent craving to play, and play, and play.
 Definitely, as parents ourselves, we do not encourage that.

 - The score in the top left corner is provided to help with a progress evaluation.
 As a result, students can play the game without teacher supervision and have feedback in the form of a score.

 - Each game contains 25 cards, with 20 being selected randomly for each game.

 Future interactive piano games

-As you know we are a two-member team.
-Eugene is a software developer and me, a creative designer and a rule-maker.
+As you know, we are a two-member team.
+Eugene is a software developer, and I am a creative designer and rule-maker.
 All the games are being tested with my students and then released to the public.
 We appreciate any comments or feedback via email.
 In the meantime, we are working on the matching type of the game engine and planning to release a multiplayer real-time game next.